Short Manaslu Trekking

 • Max.
 Altitude4460

-Today, we will be crossing the Larkya La pass, probably the most exciting and challenging part of our Manaslu trek.
+Today, we will cross the Larkya La pass, the most exciting and challenging part of our short Manaslu trek.
 We will leave Larkya La Phedi early in the morning & begin walking via moraines, and descend to a small lake.
 From here, the trail gets rough and unclear.

 We will cross the south steep grassy slope and walk to the edge.
-The trail then drops down to four frozen lakes and ascends, following a steep and rocky trail to Larkya La pass.
+The trail then drops to frozen lakes and ascends, following a steep, rocky trail to Larkya La pass.
 The views of Himlung Himal, Mt.
 Kang Guru, Annapurna II, etc, from the top of Larkya La Pass are surreal.

 • MealsB, L, D